Retail operations intelligence platform

 15 · Wireframes and layout exploration

-Mid-fidelity exploration before final UI
+Mid-fidelity planning before final interface execution

 Before designing the final interface, I created mid-fidelity wireframes to explore the layout structure and information hierarchy